erikarenhill/docs/raspberrypibuild.md

 ### Install rfm12pi gateway service

 Install one of the two available gateway scripts and let them run on startup.
-The Python gateway is the latest and greatest:
+The PHP gateway is the latest and greatest:

 #### PHP Gateway